Cunila origanoides: Distribution and habitat

 The plant is native in the United States from Texas to the west and south, Illinois and New York to the north, and North Carolina to the east.
 It is found in dry areas in upland rocky woodlands, rocky slopes and ridges, and semi-shaded areas of sandstone cliffs.

 Ecology

 The plant blooms in the late summer and fall, and butterflies, bees, and other insects are attracted to the flowers.
 It is a host plant for the moth Stephensia cunilae.
 C. origanoides is one of the few plants that are known to produce frost flowers.

 Uses

-The leaves of C. origanoides, either fresh or dried, have been used for making tea with a pleasant, mint flavor.
+The leaves of C. origanoides, either fresh or dried, have been used for making tea with a pleasant, thyme flavor.
 The tea can also be used for headaches, colds, and fevers, as well as for inducing menstruation and perspiration.
 Cunila oil, an essential oil, can be used as an antiseptic, aromatic and stimulant.